mrcbax/logoilab.github.io/Demux.md

 ## Preparing your programmer<a name="programmer"></a>

-In order to prepare the hardware for gMux flashing, you will need to correctly connect your Lattice programmer to the gMux IC JTAG header of your MacBook logic board.
+In order to prepare the hardware for gMux flashing, you will ne​﻿​﻿﻿​﻿﻿﻿​​​​﻿​﻿​​﻿﻿﻿﻿​​​​﻿﻿​​​﻿﻿​﻿﻿​﻿﻿﻿​﻿​​﻿​﻿​﻿​​﻿﻿​﻿​﻿​﻿﻿﻿​﻿﻿﻿​​​​﻿​﻿​​﻿​﻿﻿﻿﻿​﻿﻿﻿​﻿﻿​​﻿​﻿﻿​​﻿ed to correctly connect your Lattice programmer to the gMux IC JTAG header of your MacBook logic board.
 This will require either soldering wires to each pad of the header, or using our custom pogo-pin solderless connector (coming soon).

 <div style="display: block; margin-left: auto; margin-right: auto; text-align: center;">
 <a href="assets/img/programmer-min.png"><img src="assets/img/programmer-min.png" height="30%" width="30%">